-At the Imperial Palace and the Akasaka Imperial Residence, Their Majesties hosted 200 events such as ceremonies described above, and various others, such as audiences, teas, lunches and dinners, during 2020.
-Many of these events are organized to enable Their Majesties to have opportunities to offer their encouragement to people for their steady efforts in respective field, and express their appreciation to people who have accomplished outstanding achievements.
+At the Imperial Palace and the Imperial Residence, Their Majesties host events such as the ceremonies described above, and various others, such as audiences, teas, lunches and dinners.
+During 2022 Their Majesties held a total of 201 audiences.
+Many of these events are organized to enable Their Majesties to have opportunities to offer their encouragement to people for their steady efforts in respective fields, and express their appreciation to people who have accomplished outstanding achievements.
 These events provide opportunities for Their Majesties to meet with people from all sectors of society: People engaged in maintenance of law and order, such as National Diet members, Cabinet ministers, government officials, court judges and others; People engaged in medical and social welfare sectors such as doctors, nurses and others; Recipients of Honors and the Order of Cultural Merit; and honorees of the Japan Academy Prize and the Japan Art Academy Prize.
-For the purposes of nurturing international goodwill, State Banquets are held for visiting State Guests.
+For the purpose of nurturing international goodwill, State Banquets are held for visiting State Guests.
 Their Majesties also hold audiences and luncheons for other foreign dignitaries.
-Their Majesties also meet with foreign ambassadors at the time of their departure from Japan, and during 2020, met with the ambassadors of 6 countries.
+Their Majesties also meet with foreign ambassadors at the time of their departure from Japan, and during 2022, met with the ambassadors of 13 countries.